 Stay: Estancia La Bendición

-Heading inland, the landscape transforms into rolling plains dotted with estancias.
+Heading inland, the landscape transforms into vast plains dotted with estancias.
 Your home for the next three days is Estancia La Bendición, a working ranch that epitomises rural Uruguayan life.
-The property’s trademark is the renovated train wagon rooms, innovatively crafted to provide a rustic yet comfortable experience with their private decks and bar.
+The property’s trademark is their renovated train wagon rooms, each with a private deck and bar.

 Life on the ranch follows its own rhythm.
-Spend your days horseback riding across open fields and gaining a unique insight into sustainable cattle farming from the ranch’s knowledgeable staff.
-Meals are centred around the asado, where the owners share not only expertly grilled meat but also their stories and connection to the land.
-Evenings are reserved for relaxation under star-studded skies, a far cry from the city’s hustle.
+Spend your days riding across open fields and gaining a unique insight into sustainable cattle farming from the ranch’s knowledgeable staff.
+Meals are centred around the asado – Uruguayan barbecue – where the owners share their stories and connection to the land over the grill.

 Days 7–8: Montevideo